Check Awareness Days for national and international days, weeks or months focussing on specific issues or themes.

 Worship & Leadership

 Creation Time, or Creationtide, has been adopted ecumenically between September 1 and October 4.
 For resources, visit Churches Together in Britain and Ireland.
+Churches are encouraged to hold a Climate Sunday in advance of COP26.

 As part of Eco Church, Christian conservation charity A Rocha have a wide variety of resources, focussing on five key areas of church life: Worship and Teaching, Building Management, Land Management, Community and Global Engagement, and Lifestyle.

-360Carbon from Climate Stewards is an excellent tool for calculating your church’s carbon footprint.
+360Carbon Calculator from Climate Stewards is an excellent tool for calculating your church’s carbon footprint.
 Individuals can calculate their personal carbon footprint with an easy to use footprint calculator from WWF.

 Making Ecobricks is an easy and inventive way of re-using non-recyclable plastics for a positive purpose.